• Green forest with woman walking with a backpack.

 This experience is structured as a carefully supported package holiday, with accommodation, guided hikes, and meals included.
 While not an all inclusive holiday in the resort sense, it is a fully curated small-group journey.
 It is also well suited to travellers seeking thoughtful adults only holidays centred around landscape, culture, and movement.

-Ready to walk the Paths of Courage?
+Ready to walk the Chemin de la Liberté?

 • an image with a path depicting your next experience with Athara